Pangali: Critical reception

-MM of The Indian Express wrote, "Anu Mohan with his weak and insipid dialogues, K. Subash with his weak screenplay and callous treatment join together in a conspiracy to take the audience for long ride".
+MM of The Indian Express wrote, "Anu Mohan with his weak and insipid dialogues, K. Subash with his weak screenplay and callous treatment join together in a conspiracy to take the audience for long ride, making us wonder if this is the same Director that gave Chathriyan and Bramma".
 K. Vijiyan of New Straits Times wrote "This movie will satisfy Sathyaraj fans looking for fights, laughs and romance".